-@misc{36341, author = {Natalie Mims Frick and Sean Murphy and Dimitra Cappers and Portia Awuah}, title = {Consumer Impacts of A Clean Energy Transition: Energy Efficiency}, abstract = {
+@misc{36341, author = {Natalie Mims Frick and Sean Murphy and Dimitra Cappers and Portia Awuah}, title = {Consumer Impacts of Clean Energy: Energy Efficiency}, abstract = {

 This brief focuses on energy efficiency benefits, and builds on prior analysis from Berkeley Lab’s Cost of Saved Energy database.
 We show that energy efficiency remains a low-cost energy and capacity resource; the levelized cost of saving energy for the programs included in the analysis is $0.02/kilowatt-hour and the cost of saving peak demand is less $120/kilowatt.
 Understanding the impact of the program mix, portfolio size, and duration of implementation for customer-funded energy efficiency portfolios can guide regulatory oversight of these programs, help utilities better utilize energy efficiency as a resource, and inform building energy decarbonization policies.